-1. Donors Giving for Political Purposes - Itemize at \$100.
+- 1. Donors Giving for Political Purposes Itemize at \$100.
 State the full amount given and identifying information for all donors who made payments to the organization specifically for political purposes in California.
-In addition, donors who knew that all or a portion of their payments may be used for political purposes in California and donors who reached a subsequent agreement or understanding with the committee that all or a portion of their payments may be used for political purposes in California and be used for political purposes in California and be used for political purposes in California and be used for political purposes in California their payments may be used for political purposes in California for political purposes in California for political purposes in California must also be listed.
-These donors must be itemized if their payments total \$100 or more in a calendar year.
+In addition, donors who knew that all or a portion of their payments may be used for political purposes in California and donors who reached a subsequent agreement or understanding with the committee that all or a portion of their payments may be used for political purposes in California must also be listed.
+These donors must be itemized if their payments total \$100 or more in a calendar year. - 2.
+LIFO Donors Itemize at \$1,000.
+Report donors using a "last in, first out" (LIFO) accounting method to identify donors when the funds described above do not cover the entire amount of the contribution or independent expenditure made by the organization.
+Identify donors to the general fund in reverse chronological order beginning with the most recent donor.
+Donor identification starts with the date the political expenditure was made.
+Each donor's payment is included on the Form 460; however, only donors of \$1,000 or more in a calendar year must be itemized.
+Continue this method as far back as necessary until a sufficient number of donors have been identified as contributors to account for the contribution or independent expenditure.

-QUICK TIP: Although contributors must be identified using LIFO within three or 10 days, the organization does not have to disclose the contributors until its next campaign statement is due.
+Although contributors must be identified using LIFO within three or 10 days, the organization does not have to disclose the contributors until its next campaign statement is due.